 You are here

-Will Kentucky extend the duration of summer vacation in order to enable students to attend a creationist attraction?
+A bill introduced in the Kentucky legislature would extend the duration of summer vacation in order to boost tourism — including to a creationist attraction.

 Two bills introduced in the Florida legislature — House Bill 899 and Senate Bill 1018 — are ostensibly aimed at empowering taxpayers to object to the use of specific instructional materials in the public schools, for example on the grounds that they fail to provide "a noninflammatory, objective, and balanced viewpoint on issues."
 There is reason to believe that evolution and climate change are among the targets.

 Nick Matzke's "The Evolution of Antievolution Policies after Kitzmiller v.
 Dover" (PDF; subscription required), a new paper forthcoming in Science, is receiving plenty of press coverage.
 As NCSE previously reported, the paper shows that even though creationism is getting stealthier in the wake of legal defeats such as Kitzmiller v.
 Dover, techniques from modern evolutionary biology reveal how creationist legislation is evolving.